Analysis | What You Need to Know About Trump, Ukraine and Impeachment

 4. Had the Bidens committed crimes?

 There’s no evidence of that, though the younger Biden has been accused of trading on his family name.
-And all available evidence suggests that Joe Biden was working, along with other European countries, was promoting an anti-corruption agenda with Ukraine, not the reverse.
+And all available evidence suggests that Joe Biden, along with other European countries, was promoting an anti-corruption agenda with Ukraine, not the reverse.

 5. Did Trump offer Ukraine something in return?